Parcel Insurance - If You Value Them, Insure Them!

 Basic Parcel Insurance

-‘What does that do for me?’ we hear you say.
+‘What does Basic Insurance do for me?’ we hear you say.
 Well, this insurance covers total loss of the box, suitcase, backpack, holdall or other individually-packed items.
 However it does not cover partial loss of the box, suitcase, backpack, holdall or other individually-packed item.
 Basic Insurance cover incurs an additional charge.
-It is company policy to recommend this insurance cover because it’s minimal yet beneficial.
-You can say ‘Thanks but no thanks’ if you wish, that’s up to you.

 Premier Parcel Insurance